 Physical fitness, footwear with a pronounced profile (hiking boots, no sneakers!) and suitable clothing are essential for those wishing to enter the installation.
 Shoes will not be provided by the museum, so please bring your own.

 A maximum of 6 people can enter at one time.

 During peak periods, please limit the time you spend on the net to 10 minutes.

 No photos inside

-Personal photoshootings are possible only from outside.
-Smartphones and cameras not allowed inside the installation.
-Any objects that may fall down may cause great injuries!
+Photos are possible only from outside the installation.
+Smartphones and cameras are not allowed inside.
+Falling objects may cause great injuries!

-Lockers are available specially for this purpose.
-Overalls and Trekking Shoes provided.
+Lockers are available for this purpose.
 If you wear glasses we will provide you with a glasses cord as a loan.

 Download safety instructions